Hay Para Leer – Crecer Leyendo

 Hay Festival and the New Ibero-American Journalism Foundation

 The Gabriel García Márquez Foundation for a New Ibero-American Journalism -FNPI- and the Hay Festival Cartagena set up the Michael Jacobs Travel Writing Grant since 2014.
-During the 2017 edition the third winner will be announced.
+During the 2017 edition the third winner was announced.

 Hay International Fellowship: Jenny Valentine